KH54/KH54/README.md

-I looking for a job
+9I looking for a job
 plz contact my mail!